 Just like the airline scenario we mentioned above, it can also be used in this case.
 With the difference that ALL the members of that group will take advantage of it.

-Example: If a customer belongs to a specific group (VIP member), then he gets a 50% off his order subtotal.
+Example: If a customer belongs to a specific group (VIP member), then he gets 50% off his order subtotal.

 17. Discount for affiliates It is possible to give discounts to customers who land on your shop through affiliate links.
 With this strategy, everyone is rewarded.
 The affiliate gets a reward based on his referrals, the referred customer gets a discount, and finally, the shop owner gains a customer.
-But this section will focus on discounts for customers that come through affiliate links.
+However, this section will focus on discounts for customers that come through affiliate links.
 You can learn more about affiliate marketing here.
 You can also join our affiliate program here.

 Brand awareness: Many people will get to know your brand through affiliates.
 Affiliates are persons whose role is to bring customers to a business.
 The more your brand is seen by many people, the more visibility you get.